Ferrari 599 GTB Fiorano |

-Specification MAKE Ferrari MODEL 599 GTB Fiorano COLOUR Grey YEAR 2007/07 MILEAGE 19000 DESCRIPTION We are delighted to be able to offer for sale this exceptional Ferrari 599 GTB Fiorano F1.
-Finished in Grigio Silverstone with Nero Interior.
+Specification MAKE Ferrari MODEL 599 GTB Fiorano COLOUR Nero Daytona with Nero Hide with contrasting Bordeaux Stitching YEAR 2009/09 MILEAGE 7500 DESCRIPTION We are delighted to be able to offer for sale this very low mileage example of the Ferrari 599 GTB, which is presented in Nero Daytona with Nero Hide with contrasting Bordeaux Stitching.
 STANDARD EQUIPMENT Anti Locking Brakes, Driver and Passenger Airbags, Climate Control, Navigation System with Bluetooth Telephone Preparation, Remote Central Locking with Alarm Immobiliser, Carbon Ceramic Brakes, Front and Rear Parking Sensing, Fully Electrically Adjustable Seats with Lumbar Support, Tyre Pressure Monitoring System.
-OPTIONAL EXTRAS Ferrari Scuderia Shields, Daytona Style Seating, Front and Rear Parking Sensors.
-TRANSMISSION F1 Style Gearbox ENGINE CAPACITY 5999 STANDARD POWER (BHP) 612 EMISSIONS (CO 2 ) 490 PRICE £124,850 Interested in vehicle × INTERESTED IN VEHICLE Ferrari 599 GTB Fiorano Submit Close Form Print vehicle details E-Mail to a friend × E-MAIL TO A FRIEND Ferrari 599 GTB Fiorano Bramley have a Ferrari 599 GTB Fiorano available for sale.
-Check it out on their web site: http://www.bramley.com/carsales/details/Ferrari/599-GTB-Fiorano-/12993.htm Submit Close Form Stock Index Go Back FINANCE EXAMPLE Representative Exam
+OPTIONAL EXTRAS Seat Backrests finished in Hide, Yellow Brake Calipers, Carbon Ceramic Braking System, Daytona Style Seating, Giallo Rev Counter, iPod Connection, Scuderia Ferrari Shields, Navtrak Anti-theft System, Front and Rear Parking Sensors, 20" Monolithic Alloy Wheels, Electrically Adjustable Front Seating, Nero Leather Headlining, BOSE Hi-Fi.
+TRANSMISSION F1 Style Transmission ENGINE CAPACITY 5999 STANDARD POWER (BHP) 612 PRICE £129,850 Interested in vehicle × INTERESTED IN VEHICLE Ferrari 599 GTB Fiorano S

-ferrari 599 gtb fiorano grey airbag bluetooth carbon ceramic-brakes immobiliser parking-sensor sat-nav italian fast rwd supercar petrol coupe v12 hands-free 2wd
+ferrari 599 gtb fiorano yellow alloy-wheels airbag bluetooth bose carbon ceramic-brakes immobiliser ipod leather parking-sensor sat-nav tracker italian fast rwd supercar petrol coupe v12 hands-free mp3 2wd

 The Foundry, 26 High Street, Bramley